 It has endeavoured to extend the number of member schools in order to enable a larger section of the public to benefit from its object, the advancement of education in independent schools.
-In 2023, ten schools were admitted to membership and two applications were declined.
-Eight schools closed, merged with other member schools or left membership.
-The total number of members as at 31 December 2023 was 822; within this number were several groups of schools which share one governing body.
+In 2024, nine schools were admitted to membership.
+Five schools closed or left membership.
+The total number of members as at 31 December 2024 was 833; within this number were several groups of schools which share one governing body.
 Academies or free schools can be admitted as associate members, as can proprietorially owned schools, provided that the Board is satisfied that the standard and quality of governance of the schools meets minimum defined criteria.
 The subscriptions charged continued to be set at a level which ensures that the aim to widen access is restricted as little as possible by schools' ability to pay.
-AGBIS actively encourages its member schools to take a proactive approach to their own public benefit activities and report these in accordance with Charity Commission guidance (OSCR in Scotland).
+AGBIS actively encourages its member schools to take a proactive approach to their own public benefit activities and report these in accordance with Charity Commission guidance (OSCR in Scotland and The Charity Commission for Northern Ireland in Northern Ireland).

 The AGBIS training materials, including the electronic learning courses and the manual "Guidelines for Governors", are available to the public, including governors of non-member schools.
 The programme of electronic learning and training is available to members free and to non-members on payment of a modest fee.
-The "Guidelines for Governors" publication was updated in 2019 (next update due in 2024) and 12 copies sent to each member school.
+The "Guidelines for Governors" publication has been updated and the new edition will be published in March 2025 and sent electronically to all member schools.
+In addition, AGBIS has developed "Principles of Good Governance" to support governance in non-charitable schools and schools outside the UK.
+This new publication, which will be launched in March 2025, has been prepared as part of the plan to widen the reach of our benefit to a broader range of potential members and to support governance across the whole sector.

-In 2023 AGBIS continued to have discussions with the Department for Education (DfE) as to how the Association might make the experience and expertise of governors of its member schools available to governors of maintained sector schools, academies and free schools in particular.
+In 2024 AGBIS continued to have discussions with the Department for Education (DfE) as to how the Association might support partnership working between governors of its member schools and governors of maintained sector schools, academies and free schools in particular, to share experience and expertise for the benefit of all schools.

-Although the Schools' Partnership Oversight Board has been in abeyance since 2021 due to ministerial changes and the impact of the pandemic, the AGBIS Chief Executive has continued to keep in close touch with the DfE on this and other related matters and attended several relevant events and meetings with civil servants and/ or ministers.
+Although the Schools' Partnership Oversight Board has been in abeyance since 2021, the AGBIS Chief Executive has continued to keep in close touch with the DfE on this and other related matters and attended several relevant events and meetings with civil servants and/ or ministers.
 In line with the Joint Understanding agreed between the ISC and DfE in 2018, AGBIS continues to encourage member schools to share good practice and promote further development of independent/state school partnerships.